 Incorrect posture when the head is leaning forward may cause serious discomfort and pain, restricting the range-of-motion of the cervical pain then leading to headache or even numbness or tingling in arms or hands.
 It can also affect the biomechanics of the shoulders, limiting the upper body to deal with the modern life.

+Good posture not only protects you against back pain, it also improves your overall health and appearance It Good posure not only protects you again back or neck pain, it also improves you general health and appearance.
 It is essential to keep a full function of the cervical spine correcting the posture and imbalances, exercising regularly and visiting regularly your chiropractor who will provide all the advice that you need.